What’s the Difference Between a Tracker and Variable Mortgage?

 - Advise on ways to secure a lower rate, such as increasing your deposit amount

-If you’re interested in finding out more about the type of mortgage that may suit you best, get in touch and we’ll arrange for a broker we work with to contact you straight away.
+If you’re interested in finding out more about the type of mortgage that may suit you best, get in touch, and we’ll arrange for a broker we work with to contact you immediately.

 Alternatives to consider

-The main alternative to variable rate or trackers is fixed-rate mortgages.
-With these, you’ll lock in your rate at the start of the mortgage term, and you’ll repay at that rate for a set period (usually two, three, or five years).
+The main alternative to variable rates or trackers is fixed-rate mortgages.
+With these, you’ll lock in your rate at the start of the mortgage term and repay at that rate for a set period (usually two, three, or five years).
 After that, you can remortgage or move on to the lender’s SVR.

 Fixed rates are also related to the Bank of England base rate.
-So, the average fixed rate available now (for a two-year period) is 5.29%, whereas before the base rate began to rise these rates would have been much lower.
+So, the average fixed rate available now (for two years) is 5.09%, whereas before the base rate began to rise, these rates would have been much lower.

-Fixed rates can look quite high at present but they do give peace of mind and allow you to budget for the same repayment amount each month.
+Fixed rates can look relatively high, but they give peace of mind and allow you to budget for the same repayment amount each month.

 Nobody knows for sure what will happen with interest rates in the future, particularly in the long term, and they may fall before the end of your fixed-rate mortgage.
 That would leave you locked into a higher rate.